rucio/documentation/README.md

 There are 3 branches in this repository:

-- main: Containing the build files for API-related documentation
+- sphinx: Containing the build files for API-related documentation
 - master: Containing the build files for Docusaurus
 - gh-pages: Hosting the website